martinos/remote_cp/README.md

 You can also copy directories

     machineA: rt cp dirname
-To paste the file in the current directory
+To paste the copied directory in the current directory

     machineB: /home/tata>$ rt p
     machineB: /home/tata>$ ls -d */